SAIS-S2S-Technology/Roadmap/README.md

 Please refer to the [overview](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/Overview.md) or reach out to Leo Klenner at lklenne1[at]jhu.edu.

+## Who we are

+We're a group of five MA students currently enrolled in the Master of Arts program at the Paul H. Nitze School of Advanced International Studies (SAIS).

+Leo Klenner
+Zoe Li
+Jonathan Liu
+Jun Park
+Chenny Zhang

 ## And lastly...

 We look forward to exciting collaborations to advance education and solve hard problems at the conjecture of technology and global policy.